BJJ White Belt – What Should I Focus On To Progress Faster?

 - Small and light – For this body type, you’ll have to be as technical as possible.
 Study athletes such as Caio Terra and Jeff Glover.
 Speed and squirminess (making you hard to pin down) will be your advantages.

-Another point about body types – make sure you choose the best Gi!
+Another point about body types – make sure think about your body type when you choose the best Gi!

 If you could train six times a week twice a day, you will be tapping blue belts in no time at all.